-Addition material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of TR 24772:2013.
+This document replaces ISO IEC TR 24772-2:2020.
+The main changes between this document and the previous version are that material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of TR 24772-2:2020.